 Work Boot Heel Height Matters Too

 Another aspect to pay attention to is the heel of your work boots.
-A logger or lineman boot heel, which is raised, would seem to be the best pick as this gives your heel adequate support and shock absorption.
+A logger or lineman boot heel, which is raised beyond a standard heel of the boot design, would seem to be the best pick as this gives your heel adequate support and shock absorption.